He Tried to Kill Me!

 I remember when the door opened, looking down between my knees and watching the ground going by at an uncomfortably fast pace, and thinking this was not going to end well, just before I fell out of the car that was sliding at about 40 miles per hour.

-I remember laying there and taking a physical inventory of all my body parts and thanking the good Lord all of the were still attached and still worked as designed.
+I remember laying there and taking a physical inventory of all my body parts and thanking the good Lord all the parts were still attached and still worked as designed.

 Both of us, bloodied, but not broken, essentially walked away from the crash.
 The other vivid memory I have, is Mike’s windshield.
 The one he was so concerned about.
 Seeing it laying on the road shattered.